Published on September 08, 2020

 Choosing childcare can be a difficult decision for parents.
 There are various factors to consider: how many hours does your family need care for, location and cost.
 So how do first-time parents looking for a different center decide?

 One of the most important things is to tour the facility.
-With the COVID-19 pandemic this may not always be an option; if possible request other virtual tour options.
+Doing this in-person is best, but virtual tour options may also be possible.
 Getting recommendations from trusted friends and family is a good way to get started.

 Some things to look for when you do tour a center virtually or in person include: